-The largest issue that arises in the dynamic between parents and stepparents is whether a stepparent should discipline the child.
+The largest issue that arises in the dynamic between co-parents and stepparents is whether a stepparent should discipline the child.

-At some later time, the couple terminates the relationship, but the child and the disciplinary issues are still present.
-Now add a new partner to one of the parent’s lives and you have situation where there are three and sometime four adults in the child’s life that are potential disciplinarians.
+At a later time, the couple terminates the relationship, but the child and the disciplinary issues are still present.
+Now add a new partner to one of the co-parent’s lives and you have a situation where there are three and sometime four adults in the child’s life that are potential disciplinarians.
 This is where parents must agree or have a child-recommending counselor get involved so there is a solidified agreement on how the child will be disciplined.

 As with all childrearing, communication is an integral to making sure that everyone that is a parental figure in a child’s life is on the same page on all issues.
 Blended families can be a gift to a child.
 It often opens them up to other cultures and other points of views.
-As long as everyone can see the benefit and keep the focus on the child and not on broken relationships versus new ones the child will grow into a content adult.
+As long as everyone can see the benefit and keep the focus on the child and not on broken relationships versus new ones, the child will grow feeling loved and supported.